IS303-Steffen/a11-pandas-basics/README.md

 #### Assignment 10
 # Pandas Basics

-This assignment is a chance to practice the basics of using a Pandas DataFrame, including importing data to Python, accessing specific values and columns, updating values, filtering data, and sorting data
+This assignment is a chance to practice the basics of using a Pandas dataframe, including importing data to Python, accessing specific values and columns, updating values, filtering data, sorting data, and using math functions.

+Note that the output of this program is kind of ugly.
+At this point, you are just practicing the main functions of pandas.
+Its use will become more elegant when you combine it with databases.

 ## Libraries Required
 -	pandas